baskauf/baskauf.github.io/index.md

 Baskauf, Steve, Imam Dagher, and Anchalee Panigabutra-Roberts.
 2022-07-14. **Working with VanderBot to Add Multilingual Content (in English and Arabic) to Wikidata**.
 2022 LD4 Conference on Linked Data.
 Online. <https://sched.co/13sdP>

 Lew, Charlotte and Steve Baskauf.
 2022-06-16. **Linking the Art in the Christian Tradition Database to Wikidata**.
 ATLA 2022 Annual Conference.
 Online. <https://sched.co/10N82>

-Baskauf, Steven J. 2021-11-19. **Who’s the artist and who gets to decide?
-Identity management in Wikidata, where “anyone can edit”** in Art in Context: Identity, Ethics, and Insight.
-Art Information Commons (Philadelphia Museum of Art). <https://artinformationcommons.github.io/blog/art-in-context-indentity-ethics-insight/>.
-Presentation: <https://doi.org/10.6084/m9.figshare.17068088>

 # Co-author graph